Jrogbaaa/MSA/FIREBASE_RULES.md

 - `Permission denied` → Rules are too restrictive
 - `Invalid token` → Authentication issues
 - `Project not found` → Wrong project ID in environment variables
+- `Missing or insufficient permissions` → Missing collection rules (like messages)

+### Quick Test for Messages:

+1. Go to your admin dashboard
+2. Check if unread message counts appear
+3. Submit a contact form
+4. Verify the message appears in the admin dashboard

 ---